forbole/big-dipper-2.0-documentation/docs/cosmos-based/parser/hasura.md

 sidebar_position: 4
 ---

-Once you have successfully started BDJuno, the last step that you can do is set up [Hasura](https://hasura.io/) to expose the parsed data using a GraphQL endpoint.
+Once you have successfully started BDJuno, the last step is to set up [Hasura](https://hasura.io/) to expose the parsed data using a GraphQL endpoint.
 To do this you have to:

 1. Install Hasura
 2. Import the metadata we provide you with
+3. Setup Hasura Actions

 ## Installing Hasura
 The easiest way to install Hasura is to follow the [official guide](https://hasura.io/docs/latest/graphql/core/getting-started/docker-simple.html).
-This will allow you to have a Hasura instance up and running in matter of minutes.
+This will allow you to have a Hasura instance up and running in a matter of minutes.

 :::caution Role variable
 When starting Hasura make sure you specified the following environmental variable: